Skip to main content

 The concept of CSPR is human-readable convenience and does not exist within the actual infrastructure of a Casper network.
 Instead, all transactions deal solely with motes.

-Purses and Accounts
+Purses and Addressable Entities

 The Casper Mint Contract

 The Casper mint is a system contract that manages the balance of motes within a Casper network.
 These motes are used to pay for computation and bonding on the network.
-The mint system contract holds all motes on a Casper network but maintains an internal ledger of the balances for each Account's main purse.
+The mint system contract holds all motes on a Casper network but maintains an internal ledger of the balances for each entity's main purse.
 Each balance is associated with a URef, which is a key to instruct the mint to perform actions on that balance (e.g., transfer motes).
 Informally, these balances are referred to as purses and conceptually represent a container for motes.
 The URef is how a purse is referenced externally, outside the mint.

 The AccessRights of the URefs permissions model determines what actions can be performed when using a URef associated with a purse.